The Underhill Society of America

 1st Vice President: Bob L Underhill

-2nd Vice President: Vacant
+2nd Vice President: Joe James Joseph, III

 Recording Secretary: Sarah Gibbs Underhill